To report an outage, call

 Barbara Deverick and Price-Deverick Teacher Scholarships

 Another part of Blue Ridge Energy's commitment to education is scholarships available to our local educators.
 Each year, we offer up to $5,000 to teachers in our service area to help earn renewal credits, complete certifications or participate in specialized workshops and training.
-Barbara Deverick and Price-Deverick Scholarship applications are available from your local education foundation, chamber of commerce or by contacting Grey Scheer, director of community relations.
+Barbara Deverick and Price-Deverick Scholarship applications are available from your local education foundation, chamber of commerce or by contacting Tasha Rountree, director of community relations.

 Blue Ridge Energy College Scholarship History

 The Blue Ridge Energy College Scholarships were established over fifty years ago as a memorial to two former Blue Ridge Energy board presidents - the late J.C.
 Goodman of West Jefferson, NC, and A.B.
 Hurt of Nathans Creek, NC.
 Both of these men were well know and respected in their native Ashe County as dedicated leaders and educators whose lives exemplified the finest qualities of constructive leadership and active concern for their fellowman.

 Hundreds of high school graduates from Ashe, Alleghany, Caldwell, Watauga and Wilkes counties have benefited from college scholarships established for these cooperative leaders.
 Blue Ridge Energy is proud to continue to honor J.C.
 Goodman and A.B.
 Hurt while helping deserving students achieve their dream of a college education.